 AttentionQ,K,V=softmaxQKTdkV

 In this equation, the matrix product (QK^T) computes the dot products between all query vectors and key vectors, yielding raw attention scores that quantify pairwise element compatibility.
 These scores are scaled by the inverse square root of the key dimensionality, (dk), a factor crucial for stabilizing gradients during training, particularly for larger dimensions.
 The softmax function subsequently normalizes these scaled scores row-wise, producing probability distributions representing the attention weights.
 Finally, these weights are multiplied by the Value matrix V to yield an output representation where each position is a weighted sum of value vectors from the entire sequence, effectively aggregating global context based on learned relevance.
 This mechanism adeptly captures long-range temporal dependencies without the constraints imposed by the sequential processing inherent in recurrent architectures.
-Furthermore, Transformers typically employ Multi-Head Attention, executing the scaled dot-product attention function multiple times in parallel with distinct, learned linear projections for Q, K, and V. This allows the model to jointly attend to information from different representation subspaces at different positions.
+Furthermore, Transformers typically employ Multi-Head Attention, executing the scaled dot-product attention function multiple times in parallel with distinct, learned linear projections for Q, K, and V. This allows the model to jointly attend to information from different representation subspaces at various positions.
 Leveraging this capability, our model aims to learn discriminative representations of hand motion dynamics to accurately predict the similarity between pairs of action sequences.

 Model Architecture